 1. If you haven't started following the JoCo Grows Agriculture Facebook page, definitely check them out.
 The #JoCoGrows group is committed to sharing the ways that agriculture and agritourism play a vital part in the local economy, from large wholesale farms to pick-your-own strawberry stands.
 To provide educational material to children, and adults, learning from home JoCo Grows started an on-going Video Series about Agriculture in Johnston County.
 In addition, you can find an ag-themed crossword puzzle and word search via the Johnston County Visitors Bureau website.

 2. The Tobacco Farm Life Museum in Kenly has created a series of digital jigsaw puzzles from pictures of various scenes from around the museum.
 In addition, the museum is participating in Museum A to Z which is a program that encourages museums to share one item in their collection daily via social, corresponding to the letter of the alphabet; they are currently up to L and you can follow along on their Instagram.
-Lastly, an on-going video event can be found on the Tobacco Farm Life Museum Facebook called the Clips of Time: Facebook Live Series where Curator Melody Worthington discusses local history through old newspaper clippings in the museum's archives.
+Lastly, an on-going video event can be found on the Tobacco Farm Life Museum Facebook called the Clips of Time: Facebook Live Series where the curator discusses local history through old newspaper clippings in the museum's archives.

 3. The Ava Gardner Museum has digital jigsaw puzzles created from various portraits painted by Bert Pfeiffer.
 Pfeiffer was one of Ava's biggest fans; during his life, he created roughly 50 large portraits of Ava, of which 33 are in the museum collection.
 Ava is also participating in the Museum A to Z and has an on-going virtual guided tour series across all their social channels.